Student Handbook

 A student may only appeal upon one or more of the following grounds:

-- A material procedural error occurred that significantly impacted the outcome of the factual findings, outcomes, or both (e.g., substantiated bias, conflict of interest, or material deviation from established procedures).
+- A material procedural error occurred that significantly impacted the outcome of the factual findings, outcomes, or both (e.g., substantiated bias, a demonstrated or obvious conflict of interest, or material deviation from established procedures).

 - There is new information, unavailable during the formal investigation that could substantially impact the decision or the outcome.
 The new information must be included with the student’s request for appeal and the student must show that the new information was not known to them at the time of investigation.
 Failure to participate in the initial investigation does not constitute new information for the appeal process.